fredericoeusebio/cloudresume/README.md

 ## Introduction

--  ✔Create a GitHub repo.
+- Create a GitHub repo.
-- ✔Use HTML and CSS to build the website and store the code in the repo.
+- Use HTML and CSS to build the website and store the code in the repo.
 - Add a visitor count to the website.
-- ✔Deploy the website to Azure Blob Storage.
+- Deploy the website to Azure Blob Storage.
-- ✔Enable HTTPS and custom domain support.
+- Enable HTTPS and custom domain support.
 - Set up GitHub Actions.
 - Configure IaC using Github Actions and Azure Bicep
 - Write a blog post.